 How much does it cost to translate a website?

 Translating your website might seem like a time-consuming and costly venture, but it would be important to think about the benefits that come along with forming cross-cultural connections by way of website translation.
-If you’ve been considering expanding to international clientele, or you’re living in a bilingual country, website translation makes it easier for all customers to engage with your content, brand and business overall; no matter their mother tongue!
+If you’ve been considering expanding to an international clientele, or you’re living in a bilingual country, website translation makes it easier for all customers to engage with your content, brand and business overall; no matter their mother tongue!

 We’re going to go into the benefits of website translation in details, as well as the main question on everyone’s mind: how much does it cost to translate a website?